SpencerBateman/Wires/README.md

 # Wires
-Wires is a project that explores digital signal processing.
+Wires is a project that explores digital signal processing in the browser.

 # Project Architecure